Kolkata West International City

 Kolkata West International City is a satellite township development of Kolkata, located at Salap in Howrah district.
-The project is under construction in the form of a joint-venture between KMDA and Singapore-based congomolarate Universal Success Group.
+The project is under construction in the form of a joint-venture between KMDA and Singapore-based conglomerate Universal Success Group (USEL).

 Project

+Kolkata West International City (KWIC) is India’s first Foreign Direct Investment in real estate and township development.
+It is a satellite township development of Kolkata, located at Salap in Howrah district.
+The project is a joint venture between KMDA and USEL.
+The project is a 372-acre mixed-use development with residential, commercial, institutional and recreational segments.
+Overall developable area of 41 million square feet and developments currently spread over 6 million sq ft in the township.

 The project was one of the largest foreign direct investments in township projects in India and the first in West Bengal.
 The Kolkata Metropolitan Development Authority acquired a 390-acre plot beside the Kona Expressway at Salap and handed it over to the consortium along with sub-leasing rights.
 It was unveiled by Buddhadeb Bhattacharya, the then Chief Minister of West Bengal, on 15 February 2006 and was expected to comprise about 11,000 apartments (flats/villas) to house nearly 36,000 people.

 The first phase of the project was to span across 82 acres with the flats being priced between Rs 20 lakh and Rs 80 lakh.
 There were further plans to set up dedicated power stations, sports facilities, IT parks, entertainment zones, hospitals and schools.
 The first 450 units were to be sold over by December 2007 and the entire project, comprising five phases, was expected to be completed and delivered by 2010.